Jamie Barton (singer): Critical reception

 The Guardian reviewing the 2013 Cardiff Singer of the World results: "She is a great artist, no question, with an imperturbable steadiness of tone, and a nobility of utterance that invites comparison not so much with her contemporaries as with mid-20th century greats such as Kirsten Flagstad and Karin Branzell...her performance of Unbewegte Laue Luft, marked her out as one of the great Brahms interpreters of our times."

 In 2012, Opera News described Barton as a "rising star" with a "sumptuous voice".

 In a review of a recital at the Kennedy Center in 2009, Anne Midgette said that Barton had a "big voice" and "sang very well" but "showed [a] penchant for mugging".

 In May 2015, Musical Toronto wrote about Barton's singing in Verdi's Requiem with the Toronto Symphony Orchestra: "Jamie Barton’s gleaming mezzo and exemplary legato was such a pleasure – no wonder she took Cardiff!
 Her Liber Scriptus, Quid sum miser, and Lux Eterna were all amazing.
 She was not afraid to use chest voice, but it was very musical and without vulgarity."

 Personal life

 In 2014, Barton came out as bisexual on her Twitter on National Coming Out Day.
-She has been outspoken on queer issues and body positivity.